DeclanChidlow/vale.rocks/src/posts/25-dollar-macbook.md

 The easiest first approach was to [reset the NVRAM](https://support.apple.com/en-gu/102539) (<kbd>⌥ Option</kbd> + <kbd>⌘ Command</kbd> + <kbd>P</kbd> + <kbd>R</kbd>) and [the System Management Controller (SMC)](https://support.apple.com/en-us/102605) (<kbd>^ Control</kbd> + <kbd>⌥ Option</kbd> + <kbd>Shift</kbd> + <kbd>Power</kbd>).
 This could have helped the components sort themselves out.
 It didn't help, but it was worth a try.

 Inspecting the display panel itself under a bright light, I could see no damage.
 The Touch Bar also flickers intermittently, indicating it might be alright from a hardware perspective and that its unfunctionality might just be a software issue.
+Experimenting further, the Touch Bar seemed to successfully and reliably trigger input when touched, despite not displaying anything.
 My working theory was that it was a firmware issue and that it'd be worth attempting to [revive the Mac firmware](https://support.apple.com/en-us/108900).
 However, this is my only Mac, and a second is required to facilitate the 'revival' process.

+I figured running Apple Diagnostics was worth a shot (<kbd>D</kbd> during start-up), and that gave me the note 'There may be an issue with the display.
+Reference Code: VFD001'. _Thanks Sherlock_.
+Alas, such an error almost guarantees it is a hardware issue and killed my hopes of it being a software fix.

 Given the effort to fix it, I've chosen to leave it in its current state.
 In the future, I'll consider repairing it.
 Before buying the Mac, I pre-emptively purchased a set of the asinine screwdrivers Apple mandates to gain entry into their devices on account of hating consumer repairs.
 It was a reasonable $15 for a set including all the bits I needed and some extras that'll prove useful.